vickgoodman/infra/tools/beman-tidy/README.md

 `beman-tidy` is a tool used to check and apply [The Beman Standard](https://github.com/bemanproject/beman/blob/main/docs/BEMAN_STANDARD.md).

 Purpose: The tool is used to `check` (`--dry-run`) and `apply` (`--fix-inplace`) the Beman Standard to a repository.

-Expected Development Flow:

-* Find a Beman Standard check that is not implemented.
-* Add a new entry to the `.beman-standard.yml` file.
-* Add a new check to the `lib/checks/beman_standard/` directory (find existing checks for inspiration).
-* Add tests for the new check.
-* Run the tests.

-Notes:
-* `07.06.2025`: In order to make the best and quickly use of the tool in the entire organization, most of the checks will not support the `--fix-inplace` flag in the first iteration.
+Note: `07.06.2025`: In order to make the best and quickly use of the tool in the entire organization, most of the checks will not support the `--fix-inplace` flag in the first iteration.
-* `07.06.2025`: The Beman Standard is not stable right now, as the tool is still in development and the organization is still in the process of creating the standard.
-At some point, the standard will be stable.
-Until then, there may be a loop where implementing a check into the tool may also generates small changes to the standard (e.g., for automated fixes).

 ## Installation